Vascular dementia

 Treatment of vascular dementia

 There’s no cure for vascular dementia.
-But there are medicines that can slow it down.
-Other therapies can improve life for people.
+But certain medicines can slow down the condition.
+Other vascular dementia treatments and therapies can improve people’s daily life.

 Medicines to slow vascular dementia

-For mixed dementia, doctors may prescribe a medicine for Alzheimer’s.
-This may also be suggested for vascular dementia with Parkinson's disease dementia, or dementia with Lewy bodies.
+For mixed dementia, doctors may prescribe a medicine for Alzheimer’s disease.
+This may also be suggested for vascular dementia with Parkinson’s disease dementia or dementia with Lewy bodies.

 Medicines to manage other difficulties

-There are medicines that calm people down if they are aggressive and agitated.
-But these can worsen other dementia symptoms or increase risk of stroke.
-So doctors only use them for a short time when other ways of calming the situation have failed.
+Doctors can prescribe medicines that calm people down if they’re aggressive and agitated.
+But these medicines can make other dementia symptoms worse and may increase the risk of stroke.
+So doctors only prescribe these medicines for a short time when other ways of calming the situation have failed.

 Other therapies for vascular dementia

-Other ways to improve life for people with vascular dementia and their families include physiotherapy and occupational therapy.
-These help to keep the person with dementia mobile and avoid falls.
+Other ways to improve life for people with vascular dementia and their families include:

 Outlook of vascular dementia

-It is upsetting, but knowing what to expect can help with planning ahead.
-Someone with vascular dementia is likely to need a lot of care as their condition worsens.
+Knowing what to expect can help with planning ahead and finding ways to cope.
+Someone with vascular dementia is likely to need a lot of care as their condition gets worse.
 They may eventually need residential care.

 Prevention of vascular dementia

-Vascular dementia is one type where you can take definite steps to reduce your risk.
+If you’re at a high risk of vascular dementia, you can take steps to reduce your risk of developing the condition.
 Even after diagnosis, you can still make changes to help slow down the condition and stop it getting worse.
 It may help to:

 - stop smoking